1 Introduction

 -

-reassignment of members of staff to prevent or control the simultaneous or sequential involvement of relevant members of staff in separate services or activities where such involvement may impair the proper management of conflicts of interest;
+reassignment of members of Staff to prevent or control the simultaneous or sequential involvement of relevant members of Staff in separate services or activities where such involvement may impair the proper management of conflicts of interest;

-8. Management of conflicts of interest
+10 Management of conflicts of interest

-The Executive Committee, together with Compliance, records the control measures subsequently taken in the Conflicts of Interest Register.
+Compliance records the control measures subsequently taken in the Conflicts of Interest Register.

-8.1 Outside business activities
+10.1 Outside business activities

 Rules in relation to external business activities and ancillary positions are captured in the Outside Business Interests Policy.

-8.2 Gifts and entertainment
+10.2 Gifts and entertainment

 Deribit has imposed rules regarding gifts, hospitality and entertainment, to avoid (potential) conflicts of interest.
 These rules are captured in the Gifts and Entertainment Policy.

-8.3 Personal transactions
+10.3 Personal transactions

-Employees are not permitted to carry out personal transactions on the platform:
+Staff are not permitted to carry out personal transactions on the platform:

 -